danielu20101/Star-Wars-Chess-Game/README.md

 “Winner!” or “Lost!”
 Displayed if user wins or loses game

 Approach:
 Key.
-Created Board using JFrame, JPanel, Graphics, IOExtension, ImageIO java graphics libraries for loop cuts out each image from the 600 x 1200 pixel image
+Created Board using JFrame, JPanel, AWT Graphics, IOExtension, ImageIO java graphics libraries for loop cuts out each image from the 600 x 1200 pixel image

 Miscellaneous: